Minister of Defense (Japan): Structure

 The Commander-in-Chief of the Japan Self-Defense Forces (JSDF), who does not formally constitute a uniformed military, is the Prime Minister.
 The Emperor of Japan is a constitutional monarch who does not have political or military authority over the JSDF; that authority rests with the Prime Minister.
-However, it is important to note that the Emperor formally appoints the Prime Minister to office.
+However, the Emperor formally appoints the Prime Minister to office.
 The Minister of Defense is responsible for the organization and formulating the national security policy.
 The budget request is drafted by the Ministry of Finance and making its own legislative proposals to the National Diet.

 The Minister of Defense is advised on every concern related to the duties of the Japan Self-Defense Forces by the Chief of Staff, Joint Staff.